Baby Teething Symptoms and Schedule

 All babies are different with teething.
-My youngest child started teething and cut her first tooth at 3 months, but normally it’s more like 6-8 months that babies start teething.
-Make sure you check out the printable teething schedule at the bottom of the page!
+My youngest child started teething and cut her first tooth at 3 months, but normally it's more like 6-8 months that babies start teething.
+Make sure you check out the printable baby teething symptoms schedule at the bottom of the page!

 When Do Babies Start Teething?

 Teething usually begins around 6 months of age.
 But it is normal for teething to start at any time between 3 months and 12 months of age.
 By the time your child is about 3 years old, he or she will have all 20 primary teeth.
 The lower front teeth usually come in first.

 - Trying to bite, chew, and suck on everything